neoforged/.github/primers/1.21.2/index.md

     - `onItemBreak` - Handles what happens when the item that shot the projectile breaks.
     - `shouldBounceOnWorldBorder` - Returns whether the projectile should bounce off the world border.
     - `$ProjectileFactory` - Defines how a projectile is spawned from some `ItemStack` by an entity.
+- `net.minecraft.world.entity.vehicle`
+    - `AbstractBoat` - An entity that represents a boat.
+    - `AbstractChestBoat` - An entity that represent a boat with some sort of inventory.
+    - `ChestRaft` - An entity that represents a raft with some sort of inventory.
+    - `Raft` - An entity that represents a raft.
 - `net.minecraft.world.inventory.AbstractContainerMenu`
     - `addInventoryHotbarSlots` - Adds the hotbar slots for the given container at the x and y positions.
     - `addInventoryExtendedSlots` - Adds the player inventory slots for the given container at the x and y positions.